KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/about.hbs.md

 # How to Author a Supply Chain

-This section contains guides for platform engineers about authoring SupplyChain resources.
+This section has topics, aimed at platform engineers, that tell you about authoring SupplyChain resources.

 {{> 'partials/supply-chain/beta-banner' }}